 Why Keep it private?

 Lots of people who have HIV keep it a secret and don't tell anyone else or very few people about their diagnosis.
-If you have HIV in your family, or you have HIV yourself, you have probably been told not to tell anyone else about it.
+If you have HIV in your family, or have HIV yourself, you have probably been told not to tell anyone else about it.
 People may say this is because HIV has a stigma attached to it, or that they don’t want someone to think badly of them because of their HIV.
-If someone was behaving negatively towards someone because of their HIV status, they would be stigmatising that person.
-When something is stigmatised it means that members of a certain group of people are seen in a negative way just because of something about them.
+If someone was behaving negatively towards, or judding someone because of their HIV status, they would be stigmatising that person.
+When something is stigmatised, it means that members of this group are seen in a negative way just because of something about them.
 In this case it is because they are living with HIV.

 If you look at history, at different times, different things have been stigmatised:

 In the past black people were stigmatised under the apartheid regime in South Africa, and throughout the slavery era.

 Until more recent times, and still in some parts of the world, if you are an unmarried woman who has a child, you may be judged or mistreated.

 LGBTQ+ people in many parts of the world are still seen negatively.
 In some countries it is still illegal to be homosexual.
-This can mean that being gay has a stigma attached to it.
-In some places this stigma has been overcome and gay people have been accepted more widely in society and their rights are recognised equally to any other sexuality.
+In some places this stigma has been overcome and gay people have been accepted more widely in society and their rights are recognised equally to any other sexuality, and include equal marriage and adoption rights.

 Why do people think like this?